mit-mc-clas12/documentation/README.md

  gcards: clas12-default

-6. type 2 working.
 7. send email with farm submission ID, out location.
 After job completed?
 Optional?
-8. web interface gcard name should be username_type#.gcard
+8. web interface gcard name should be username_type#.scard (after submission it can be moved to username_#farmSubmissionID_type#.scard)
-9. add function to show total number of events in thousands or millions (if necessary)
+9. add handling scard entries: gemc evio:          # yes/no choice: gemc decoded   # yes/no choice:
+reconstructed     # yes/no choice:
+dst: yes               # yes/no choice:

 ## Medium term (2-3 weeks) todos:

 1. need to have howtos on deleting and re-creating tables on the DB.
-I tried this and it didn't work for me (I think cause of permissions) (Bobby if possible, otherwise let us know)
+I tried this and it didn't work for me (I think cause of permissions) (Mauri verify with Marty)
 2. rename gcards to configurations:

  gcards: clas12-default                 #  gcard within the container